Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 Seizures

 Electrolytes — such as potassium and sodium — help transmit electrical signals from one nerve cell to another.
 If your electrolytes are out of balance, the normal electrical messages can become mixed up.
-This can lead to involuntary muscle contractions and sometimes a loss of consciousness.
+This can lead to involuntary muscle contractions and, in some cases, a loss of consciousness.

 The Signs and Symptoms of a Dehydrated Person